r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 module.exports = {
     entry: {
         'home/home-index': './templates/home/home-index.js'
-        // here you can add more entries for each page
+        // here you can add more entries for each page or global assets like jQuery and bootstrap
         // ...
     },
     output: {